Does Medicare Cover TENS Units?

 What TENS Units Are Covered by Medicare?

-If you have received approval from Medicare or your Medicare Advantage plan for the use of a TENS unit, it will be covered under your medical devices coverage.
+If you have received approval from Original Medicare (Medicare Part A and Part B) or from a Medicare Advantage plan for the use of a TENS unit, it will be covered under your medical devices coverage.
 You will need to work with your doctor to find a specific device that your plan covers.
 Because Medicare Advantage is provided through private insurers, the devices available to you may vary based on what your insurance provider covers.